justinwoo/soba/README.md

     setup
         do some initial setup for a project (packages.dhall, local package set, config).

+    nix
+        generate a purs-packages.nix file based on the local package set. requires `insdhall` to be run first.

 $ soba insdhall
 Wrote local package set using packages.dhall.
 ```